 My Hockey Brother From Another Mother.

-It has been said that everyone has a twin somewhere in this world.
-Whether it is physical appearance or personality, we all have a twin somewhere.
-What would be the odds of a chance meeting with your twin?
-I imagine the odds would almost be lottery like especially if your twin lived on the other side of the world.
+It has been said that everyone has a twin somewhere in this world whether it be physical or personality, we all have a twin somewhere.
+So what would be the odds of a chance meeting with your twin?
+I imagine the odds would almost be lottery like especially if you found out that your twin lived on the other side of the world.
 Although I have never won the lottery, I did meet my twin.
 Although we physically did not look alike, Chris from Nottingham England is my twin.
 Could it even be possible that someone from across the pond, born in England be a hockey clone of myself?

 I first met Chris on Friday, October 27th, 1995.
 I had been invited to a Friday luncheon at Wayne Gretzky’s downtown Toronto restaurant.
 The Los Angeles Kings had arrived in Toronto very early after their previous night's game in Ottawa.
 Wayne was scheduled to appear at the noon luncheon for a meet and greet with a select few invited fans.
 I was lucky enough to be one of those invited fans and this would be my second time meeting Gretzky.
 The first time was back when he played for the Oilers in 1983.